ClockGet/AutoCopy/README.md

 2017-12-27 Add the CopyRequiredAttribute attribute to support the detection of the destination type property map value is required to be empty **[Need further testing]**
 2017-12-28 Get a new LambdaExpression from the Decompiler function when another AutoCopy instance is called in the Option.MapFrom function
 2018-01-12 Overload the Option.MapForm function, add a string parameter indicating the target's property name or mapping name
+2018-02-09 fixed bug: When the CopyRequired attribute is applied to a property that requires nested mapping of an AutoCopy instance, called the Visit function of ConditionFalseRewriter class would cause error
 ## Warning

 Since AutoCopy uses reflection at runtime to analysis the properties of classes by calling **Register** methods automatically, bugs may occur if the source code is obfuscated.